- Deflation is defined as a fall in the general price level. It is a negative rate of inflation.

 EU inflation falling to 0.4% in August 2014.

-Deflation is quite rare, but increasingly common are periods of low-inflation – inflation below the government target of 2%.
+Deflation is quite rare, but increasingly common are periods of low-inflation (or disinflation) – inflation below the government target of 2%.
 Even low inflation can be a real economic problem – though on a smaller scale than deflation.
 Problems of low inflation include:

 - Increased real debt burden.
 If people expected an inflation rate of around 3-4%, they might take out debts, assuming a future inflation rate of 3-4% to help reduce the real value.
 However, if inflation is at 0.5%, the real value of the debt will fall much more slowly than expected.
 Governments will also struggle to reduce debt to GDP ratios because with low inflation, tax revenues will rise much more slowly than expected.